-Be very, very careful when using free book cover templates
+Be careful when using free book cover templates

-Free book cover makers are easy and quick to use, but you really need to check before you use a popular template.
+Free book cover makers are easy and quick to use.

 Often, it is much better to find a stock image, even if it costs a dollar or two, and then add your title and author name.

-The black and white about book title fonts and colours
+The black and white of fonts for book covers

-Great cover fonts are clear sans serif, and great colour choices are usually, well, white, white and white.
+The best book cover fonts are clear sans serif.
+As for font color choices, well, white, white, and white.
 Use black at your peril.

-You don’t need to spend a fortune on professional book cover design services to get it right.
+You don’t need to spend a fortune on professional book cover ideas and design services to get it right.

-The best way to get great cover ideas is to search for the bestselling titles in your genre and copy and steal the font and colour styles.
+The best way to get great cover ideas is to search for the bestselling titles in your genre and copy and steal the font and color styles.

-There are three key elements that can help sell your book.
+Three elements can help you to sell your book.

-Your book cover design, your book description and your selection of categories and search keywords.
+They are a high-quality book cover, your book description, and your selection of categories and search keywords.

-Get these three things right, and you will definitely be improving your chances of success.
+Get these three things right, and you will improve your chances of success.

 Related reading: How To Punctuate Book Titles Or Can You Be A Little Creative?